 The Trustee must pay your creditors exactly as called for by the plan.
 The Trustee does not have any discretion to change those payments.
-If they need to be changed, your lawyer must file an amended plan which must be approved by your bankruptcy judge.
+If they need to be changed, your lawyer must file an amended plan which must be approved by the your creditor, the Trustee, and your bankruptcy judge.

-The plan is sent to your creditors in advance of the first meeting of creditors to allow them to review and object to their treatment if they don't like what they see.
-Once the plan has been sent to your creditors, you will meet with the Trustee at his office for what is called the "first meeting" or "341" hearing to review the plan, make any changes required and, if any creditors appear, to give them a chance to ask any questions they might have.
+The clerk of the court will send a copy of your plan to your creditors in advance of the first meeting of creditors to allow them to review and object to their treatment if they don't like what they see.
+After the plan has been sent to your creditors, you will meet telephonically with the Trustee for what is called the "first meeting" or "341" hearing to review the plan, make any changes required and, if any creditors appear, to give them a chance to ask any questions they might have.

 About 6 weeks after the "first meeting" you will have what is called a confirmation hearing.
 If you have an attorney, he or she will appear on your behalf.
 You do not need to attend unless you are instructed to attend by your attorney or the Trustee.
-At that hearing, the judge will hear from the Trustee and any creditors that want to object to their treatment in the plan.
+At that hearing, the judge will hear from the Trustee to make sure the plan complies with the Bankruptcy Code and from any creditors that want to object to their treatment in the plan.
 Once the judge is satisfied that the Trustee approves of your plan and that any creditor objections have been resolved, the judge "confirms" your plan and signs an Order of the court.
-The Order Confirming your plan signifies approval of your plan which binds and obliges both you and your creditors it.
+The Order Confirming your plan signifies approval of your plan which binds and obliges both you and your creditors to it.